 Examples of Legal vs. Illegal Questions

-The basic rule of thumb to knowing whether a question is appropriate or not is: Does the question have anything to do with your work skills or experience for the job you are applying for?
+The basic criteria for knowing whether a question is appropriate or not is: Does the question have anything to do with your work skills or experience for the job you are applying for?

 Almost all questions about race/ethnicity are not acceptable questions in an interview.
 You are not required to answer any questions about your racial/ethnic identity.